creatis-myriad/featureSelectionRL/readme.md

+﻿
+ Code for the MICCAI2022 paper "Reinforcement learning for active modality selection during diagnosis", available under the license [CeCILL-B](http://www.cecill.info/licences/Licence_CeCILL-B_V1-en.html)

-﻿ # Hierarchy reinforcement learning
+  # Hierarchy reinforcement learning

    This document contains instructions on how to reproduce the results of the submitted paper "Reinforcement learning for active modality